Learning to play the organ

 Organ practice: The Anne Marsden Thomas Guide

-In choosing a tutor book always consider your prior knowledge, to get material which will meet your own needs.
+In choosing a tutor book always consider your prior knowledge, to get material which will meet your needs.

 Other resources for church organists